Kmart: 2019–present: New management and further store closings

 The Bridgehampton, New York location closed on October 20, 2024.
 It had opened in 1999 in the place of a former Caldor store and was able to outlive other Kmart locations due to limited competition from Walmart and Target which were both a 45-minute drive away.
 The closure left the Miami store as the sole Kmart location in the continental U.S., with 4 others remaining in U.S. territories.
 Unlike the location that closed in Bridgehampton, the one in Miami is not a full-line Kmart store.
 The Kmart location in Miami had been downsized in March 2023.
 Now the size of a CVS Pharmacy or Walgreens location, the last Kmart store in the United States is operating out of its former garden center, offering a limited selection of clothing, appliances, and household goods.
 The rest of the store's original space is leased to an At Home outlet.
 This Kmart store, located in the Kendale Lakes area, inaugurated on November 3, 1977.

 In May 2025, it was announced the Kmart store at the Sunny Isle shopping centre in St. Croix, U.S. Virgin Islands would close in August 2025, due to the lease not being renewed.
 However, its closure came unexpectedly early, shutting down instead on July 5, 2025.
 It was the last Kmart location in St. Croix.
-Two years before, the retailer had closed another St-Croix store in Frederiksted, in a shopping mall that had Kmart as a tenant since its debut on June 30, 1993.
+Two years before, the retailer had closed another St-Croix store in Frederiksted, in a shopping mall that had Kmart as a tenant since 1993.
 In late June 2025, while the Sunny Isle store in St. Croix was still liquidating and its final date approaching, the Virgin Islands Daily News reported that the Kmart location in the Lockhart Gardens shopping center on Saint Thomas would also close on August 16.
 This leaves chainwide only one location remaining in the Virgin Islands—at the Tutu Park Mall on Saint Thomas, as well as the store in Guam and the small Kmart in Miami.